SYKM

 Owen Smith: detective chief superintendent at Scotland Yard, in London, England, by James Barnett

-Smith, Sloan: assistant to Bedford Green, an art gallery owner in Greenwich Village, New York, in 1925 by Michael Kilian
+Sloan Smith: assistant to Bedford Green, an art gallery owner in 1920s Greenwich Village, New York, by Michael Kilian

-Smith, Truman: private eye in Galveston, Texas by Bill Crider
+Truman Smith: private eye in Galveston, Texas, by Bill Crider

 William Wilberforce Smith: an aristocratic Caribbean operative in the fictitious Security Executive, a British military intelligence organization, by William Haggard